facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 // leave the rest of the file
 ```

-These steps download the original OnLoad file from React Native, so that we can safely override it to load the C++ Turbo Native Module in the app.
+These steps download the original `OnLoad.cpp` file from React Native, so that we can safely override it to load the C++ Turbo Native Module in the app.

 Once we downloaded the file, we can modify it by: